Tag Archives: featured

 In 2010, I entered my barefoot and naturally gaited Tennessee Walking Horse at our first dressage schooling show.
 We replaced trot with flat walk.
 It was our first-time showing dressage.

-If you find that you enjoy showing dressage, many gaited horse breed shows offer dressage tests at their recognized shows.
+If you enjoy showing dressage, many breed shows offer gaited dressage tests at their recognized shows.
 Some dressage associations offer gaited dressage categories at their recognized shows.

 Showing dressage can propel continued learning for you and your gaited horse